Public Works Programs

 Veteran's Lane Brick

 Would you like to honor a veteran for their service?
-Your honorary veteran may be alive or deceased for this recognition.
-Bricks may be purchased for $50.00 and will be placed around the walk at Orange Lake.
+Your honorary veteran may be living or deceased for this recognition.
+Bricks may be purchased for $50.00 and will be placed around the walk at Orange Lake, in the respective military branch.

 You may fill out the Veteran’s Lane Brick Order Form and mail to City of New Port Richey Public Works Department at 6132 Pine Hill Road, Port Richey, FL 34668.
 Turnaround time will take approximately 4-6 weeks to be ordered, received and installed.